 Unsweet Green tea contains compounds that kill the bacteria leading to plaque.
 Unsweet Black tea contains polyphenols that attack harmful bacteria in the mouth that lead to gum disease and cavities.

 Bonus – Sugarless Gum

 Gum is tasty and freshens breath, but you need to get the sugarless kind.
 Gum is also widely-known to produce saliva, which washes away the bacteria in plaque.
 After eating, there are acids left on teeth that can lead to tooth decay over time.
 Instead of waiting until you brush your teeth, you can get an immediate smaller cleaning by chewing gum for twenty minutes after meals, as this increases the saliva production.
 Be aware, though, gum is not a substitute for brushing and flossing.

 All Your Orthodontic Needs With Scott Edwards DDS

 Our practice is committed to providing the highest caliber of dental care in a friendly and relaxed atmosphere for the entire family.
 We are an exceptional team, who comes to work truly excited about what we do.
 Only through excellence in dentistry and quality relationships can we make a positive contribution to the oral health, happiness and self-esteem of those around us.
 Excellence in everything is expected.

 With two convenient dentist offices in Memphis, located in Midtown and East Memphis, we are better able to serve our patients.
-Dr. Scott Edwards and his associates, Dr. Julia Prince & Dr. Adam Fitzhugh, regularly attend continuing education to ensure our practice stays on the cutting edge of technology.
+Dr. Scott Edwards and his associate, Dr. Julia Prince, regularly attend continuing education to ensure our practice stays on the cutting edge of technology.

 Diet makes a difference when it comes to oral health.
 If you have questions or would like to learn more, Call Scott Edwards DDS at (901)-681-0011 and schedule a consultation and restore your oral health today!